 However, if your baby has large weight gains and also experiences symptoms such as abdominal discomfort, extreme gassiness, frequent watery bowel movements or excessive spitting up, it may be helpful to one-side breastfeed until these symptoms settle.
-(See our articles on gastro-esophageal reflux and lactose overload to understand why these conditions are often linked with over-feeding.)
+(See our articles on gastro-esophageal reflux and lactose overload to understand why these conditions are often linked with over-feeding).

-When to switch sides
+When to switch sides for breastfeeding

 In the past women were encouraged to time breastfeeds.
 We now know that this is not the best option and nursing mothers are now encouraged to observe their babies feeding behavior for signs to indicate when to switch sides, rather than watch a clock.